Efraín Ríos Montt: Removal from power

 Political violence in Guatemala continued after Ríos Montt was removed from power in 1983.
 It has been estimated that as many as one and a half million Maya peasants were uprooted from their homes.
-American journalist Vincent Bevins writes that by corralling indigenous populations from suspect communities into state-established "model villages" (aldeas modelos) that were "little more than deadly concentration camps," Ríos Montt waged genocide in a different fashion than his predecessors, although massacres continued apace.
-This, Bevins argues, was part of Montt's new strategy for fighting communism: "The guerrilla is the fish.
+American journalist Vincent Bevins writes that by corralling indigenous populations from suspect communities into state-established "model villages" (aldeas modelos) that were "little more than deadly concentration camps," Ríos Montt waged genocide differently than his predecessors, although massacres continued apace.
+Bevins argues this was part of Montt's new strategy for fighting communism: "The guerrilla is the fish.
 The people are the sea.
 If you cannot catch the fish, you have to drain the sea."

-Efraín Ríos Montt's sister Marta Elena Ríos de Rivas was kidnapped on 26 June 1983 in Guatemala City by members of the leftist Rebel Armed Forces (FAR), when she was leaving the primary school where she worked as a teacher.
-At the time she was five months pregnant.
+Efraín Ríos Montt's sister Marta Elena Ríos de Rivas was kidnapped on 26 June 1983 in Guatemala City by members of the leftist Rebel Armed Forces (FAR) when she was leaving the primary school where she worked as a teacher.
+At the time, she was five months pregnant.
 After General Ríos Montt was deposed in August of that year, the FAR proceeded to kidnap the sister of the new de facto president, General Mejía Víctores.
 The new government flatly refused to negotiate with the kidnappers, but the family of General Ríos Montt obtained the release of his sister Marta on 25 September, after 119 days in captivity, by procuring the publication of an FAR comuniqué in several international newspapers.

+Separation from politics

+After his fall from power, Ríos Montt re-embraced to his religious vocation as an Evangelical preacher.
+In 1984, he travelled to the US, speaking at the National Religious Broadcasters's convention, as well as at the meetings of the National Association of Evangelicals and the Full Gospel Business Men's Fellowship.
+In 1985, he attended the National Prayer Breakfast and spoke alongside Pat Robertson at the first Hispanic Congress of Evangelization, which took place in Garden Grove, California.

+Guatemala returned to democracy with the election of a Constitutional Assembly in 1984.
+Article 186 of the new Constitution of Guatemala banned those who had come to power by a military coup, as well as their immediate family, from running for president.
+Ríos Montt claimed that this was written into the Constitution specifically to prevent him from returning to the presidency and that it could not legitimately be applied retroactively.
+Vinicio Cerezo of the Guatemalan Christian Democracy party, to which Ríos Montt had been affiliated in 1974, became president following the general election of 1985.